Third grade: Portugal

-In Portugal, the third grade (terceiro ano, 3.º ano) is the third year of the four-year 1.º Ciclo do Ensino Básico that includes also the first grade, the second grade and the fourth grade.
+In Portugal, the third grade (terceiro ano, 3.º ano) is the third year of the four-year 1.º Ciclo do Ensino Básico that includes also the first, second and fourth grade.

 Spain

 In Spain for children from 8 to 9 years old is also the third year of elementary education (tercero de EGB, tercero de primaria).
 Also, elementary education is further subdivided into two stages.
 This is the third year in the first stage or primaria in Spanish.

 United States

-In the United States, children are usually enrolled at school at ages 8-9.
+In the United States, children are usually enrolled at school at ages 8–9.

 In mathematics, students are usually introduced to multiplication and division facts, place value to thousands or ten thousands, and estimation.
-Depending on the elementary school, third grade students may even begin to work on long division, such as dividing in double digits, hundreds, and thousands.
+Depending on the elementary school, third-grade students may even work on long division, such as dividing in double digits, hundreds, and thousands.
 Decimals (to tenths only) are sometimes introduced.
-Students begin to work on problem-solving skills working to explain their thinking in mathematical terms.
+Students work on problem-solving skills working to explain their thinking in mathematical terms.

-In science, third grade students are usually taught basic physics and chemistry.
+In science, third-grade students are usually taught basic physics and chemistry.
 Weather and climate are also sometimes taught.
-The concept of atoms and molecules are common, the states of matter, and energy, along with basic chemical elements such as oxygen, hydrogen, gold, zinc, and iron.
-Nutrition is also sometimes taught in third grade along with chemistry.
+The concept of atoms and molecules is common, the states of matter and energy, along with basic chemical elements such as oxygen, hydrogen, gold, zinc, and iron.
+Nutrition is also sometimes taught in third grade, along with chemistry.

-In reading and language arts, third grade students usually begin working more on text comprehension by using informational articles or different genre books than decoding strategies.
+In reading and language arts, third-grade students usually begin working more on text comprehension by using informational articles or different genre books than decoding strategies.
 Students also begin reading harder chapter books.
-They read and distinguish between a variety of book genres: realistic fiction, non-fiction, poetry, fantasy, historical fiction, science fiction and folktales.
-Kids learn reading, vocabulary, and writing strategies such as finding main idea, finding theme, citing textual evidence, compare and contrast, nouns, verbs, context clues, writing narratives, writing research reports, writing explanatory essays, and writing persuasive and argumentative pieces.
+They read and distinguish between various book genres: realistic fiction, non-fiction, poetry, fantasy, historical fiction, science fiction and folktales.
+Kids learn to read, vocabulary, and writing strategies such as finding main idea, finding theme, citing textual evidence, compare and contrast, nouns, verbs, context clues, writing narratives, writing research reports, writing explanatory essays, and writing persuasive and argumentative pieces.

 Grade 3 students learn how to work on projects on their own and with others.
 This may start as early as second grade and first grade as well.
 Social skills, empathy and leadership are considered by some educators to be as important to develop as the academic skills of reading, writing and arithmetic.

 Although more common in the past than today, many students begin writing in cursive at this grade level.
-In some schools, cursive writing is taught in earlier grades such as in second grade.
+In some schools, cursive writing is taught in earlier grades, such as in second grade.